microsoft/FluidFramework/BREAKING.md

 Temporarily exposed on IContainerRuntimeBase.
 The intent is to remove it altogether in same release (more info to follow)

 ### IComponent and IComponent Interfaces Removed
-In 0.24 IComponent and IComponent interfaces we're deprecated, they are being removed in this build.
+In 0.24 IComponent and IComponent interfaces were deprecated, they are being removed in this build.
 Please move to IFluidObject and IFluidObject interfaces.

 ### odsp-utils Changes
 To support additional authentication scenarios, the signature and/or name of a few auth-related functions was modified.